How Fire Chiefs Make the Budget Case for AI to City Administrators

 Q: What if the city manager asks for a competitive bid?

 A: In most municipalities, software purchases below the formal RFP threshold do not require competitive bidding.
 Know your city’s threshold.
-If a competitive process is required, ensure the RFP specifications reflect fire-service-specific requirements — shift-based scheduling logic, NERIS integration, 24/7 availability — so generic HR software is not treated as equivalent.
+If a competitive process is required, make sure the RFP specifications reflect fire-service-specific requirements: shift-based scheduling logic, NERIS integration, and 24/7 availability, so generic HR software is not treated as equivalent.

 Q: How do we handle the union question in the budget meeting?